People & Stories

 The accounts of emigrants offered in this section are individual stories about individual emigrants.

 It has been estimated that one in ten emigrants died during the crossing.
 Most of these graves were hastily-dug because few emigrants had the time to mark the graves of the deceased.

-These articles were generously shared by Dr. Jim Tompkins, who works closely with the End of the Oregon Trail Interpretive Center in Oregon City, Oregon.
+These articles were generously shared by Dr. Jim Tompkins (1947-1917), who worked closely with the End of the Oregon Trail Interpretive Center in Oregon City, Oregon.

 - Applegate Trail

 - Origins of the Oregon Trail

 - Independence, Missouri

 - Freighters, Stagecoaches and Lone Riders

 - Life and Death on the Oregon Trail